MDX policies for mobile productivity apps for iOS

 Allows users to use ShareFile to transfer files.
 Default value is On.

 Allows users to add attachments from the iOS Files app.
 Default value is On.

 App network access

 Tunneled - Web SSO is the name for the Secure Browse in the settings.
 The behavior is the same.

 The settings options are as follows:

 - Blocked: All network access is blocked.
-Networking APIs used by your app will fail.
-Per the previous guideline, you should gracefully handle such a failure.
+Networking APIs used by your app fails.
+Per the previous guideline, you must gracefully handle such a failure.

 - Unrestricted: All network calls go directly and are not tunneled.

 - Tunneled - Full VPN: All traffic from the managed app tunnels through Citrix Gateway.

 - Tunneled - Web SSO: The HTTP/HTTPS URL is rewritten.
 THis option allows only the tunneling of HTTP and HTTPS traffic.
 A significant advantage of Tunneled - Web SSO is single sign-on (SSO) for HTTP and HTTPS traffic and also PKINIT authentication.
 On Android, this option has low setup overhead and is thus the preferred option for web browsing types of operations.

 - Tunneled - Full VPN and Web SSO: Permits switching between VPN modes automatically as needed.
 If a network request fails due to an authentication request which cannot be handled in a specific VPN mode, it is retried in an alternate mode.